 Hotel – $175/night

 There are quite a few options for lodging at Disney World.
 The first option (and one that I typically recommend) is staying on-site at a Disney owned resort.
-On-site there are three levels of resorts – value, moderate, and deluxe.
-For the price above I put down as a value since it is the cheapest.
-Moderate resorts are right around $250/night while deluxe resorts are closer to $3500/night.
+There are three levels of on-site resorts – value, moderate, and deluxe.
+For the price above I went with a value resort since it is the cheapest.
+Moderate resorts are right around $275/night while deluxe resorts are closer to $400/night.
 Value resorts can be over $175/night a night but they shouldn’t be.
-The prices I just put down would be for the most expensive points in the year.
+The prices I just put down would be for the most expensive nights of the year.
 With that in mind, I don’t think prices will get much over $175 and could drop all the way to $125/night.
 Moderate and deluxe resorts can also be cheaper too, if you aren’t going in the middle of summer or during a holiday weekend.
-I have bumped up these prices for 2022, as staying on-site has gotten more expensive over time.
+I have bumped up these prices for 2023, as staying on-site has gotten more expensive over time.

 If you do choose to stay on-site there could be a special discount that Disney offers.
 This will get you at least 15% off of your room and typically closer to 20 or 30.
 Be sure to check out the special offers tab on the Disney website to find what works for you.